yukung/web-ui-boilerplate/README.md

 mockup-boilerplate-jvm
 ======================

-This is the template which create a mock of the Web application for the JVM language.
+This is the template which create a mock of the Web application for the JVM language tool chain.
 RubyGems and bundler, npm and Grunt/gulp, bower, etc... is not required.

 It's using the technology stack below.